-Digital Retailing is a process that enables a fully integrated, connected buying experience that makes the car buying journey more convenient and less time consuming for your customers.
-Good digital retailing should allow the customer to move themselves down funnel online by creating a clear path to purchase that gets them closer to the sale – and seamlessly pick up where they left off when they get to the dealership.
+Automotive Digital Retailing is a process that enables a fully integrated, connected buying experience that makes the car buying journey more convenient and less time-consuming for your customers.
+Good automotive digital retailing should allow the customer to move themselves down the funnel online by creating a clear path to purchase that gets them closer to the sale – and seamlessly pick up where they left off when they get to the dealership.

 Digital retailing means making your website more transactional.
 Think of your website visitors as digital walk-ins.
 Your virtual showroom is your first chance to make a good first impression because nowadays, that’s where you interact with your customer for the first time.
 Think of your website visitors at digital walk-ins.
 With automotive digital retailing, making a good first impression includes giving the shopper the tools to complete many or all car buying steps when they want, where they want, and progress at their own pace.
 You have to ‘win’ with the customer online before you can expect to win in the store.

 It isn’t simply e-commerce.
 There are some automotive retailers that operate as e-commerce businesses like Carvana and Vroom.
-While they may sell millions of dollars’ worth of cars every month, there’s a reason they haven’t yet made a net profit.
-Digital retailing can facilitate an end-to-end ecommerce experience, but less than 5% of car buyers want to complete the entire transaction online.
-The other 95% mostly still prefer to complete some steps of the process – including the test drive and taking delivery – at the dealership.
+While they may sell millions of dollars worth of cars every month, there’s a reason they haven’t yet made a net profit.
+Automotive digital retailing can facilitate an end-to-end eCommerce experience, but less than 5% of car buyers want to complete the entire transaction online Nearly all, the other 95%, still prefer to complete some steps of the process – including the test drive and taking delivery – at the dealership.

 Automotive Digital Retailing Capabilities

-A digital retailing experience should offer a well-designed path-to-purchase that allows car shoppers to self-direct the entire car buying process online.
-Purchasing a car involves many steps and the exact process can be different for each customer, but capabilities of your digital solution should include (the list below is not meant to be comprehensive):
+A digital retailing experience should offer a well-designed path-to-purchase that allows car shoppers to self-direct the entire car-buying process online.
+Purchasing a car involves many steps and the exact process can be different for each customer, but the capabilities of your digital solution should include (the list below is not meant to be comprehensive):

 - Vehicle Search: Let your customers search based on their preferences.
 Enable advanced browsing based on new/used, type, make, model, year, age, price, payment and more.